tommasosollo/Applicazioni-Odoo-LMM/addons/ecommerce_seo_translator_pro/README.md

 - Go to product → AI SEO Tools tab
 - Check **Debug Information** field for error messages

-### Translation Not Working
+### Translation Not Working (Translate All Button)

 **Check:**
+1. Product has a description or AI-generated description
+2. **At least 2 active languages configured** in Settings → Languages
+3. Click "Translate All" and wait for the operation to complete
-1. Product has translations enabled in Odoo
+4. Product will be updated with translations in other languages
-2. Active languages are configured
+5. Switch to the translated language in the product form to verify

+**Common Issues:**
+- **"No other active languages available"**: You need at least 2 active languages.
+Go to Settings → Languages and activate at least one additional language besides your current one.
+- **No visible changes after clicking Translate All**: This is normal - translations are saved to the product record in the target language context.
+Switch language in the product form to view them.
-3. Glossary has entries for target language (optional)
+- **Glossary has entries for target language (optional)**: The glossary helps preserve brand terms during translation

 ### Rate Limit Exceeded